spell-music/csound-expression/tutorial/SynthTutorial.md

 Envelope generator (EG)

-:   An envelope creates a picewise function (linear or exponential).
+:   An envelope creates a piecewise function (linear or exponential).
 It slowly varies in time.
     We can describe the steady changes with EG's.
 It's often used to control the volume of the sound.
 For example the sound can start from the maximum volume and then it fades out gradually.

 Enough with theory!
 Let's move on to practice!
-Let's load the csound-expression to the impreter and define the basic virtual midi instrument:
+Let's load the csound-expression to the REPL and define the basic virtual midi instrument:

 ~~~